therealtmmy/Quotes-Generator/README.md

 Please read the full text so that you can understand what actions will and will not be tolerated.

+Please kindly remember to star this repo.
+Thank you for your contribution.

 ## License

 Licensed under the MIT License.